x-vin/covidcures/docs/src/allopathic.md

 ## 17. Chlorine Dioxide Solution (CDS)

-Possible Oral / intravenous administration, **with the oral CDS protocol for Covid-19 being validated by one Boliviaan study.**
+Possible Oral / intravenous administration, **with the oral CDS protocol for Covid-19 being validated by one Bolivian study.**

 ### Objective:
 The development of a safe and relatively nontoxic alternative allopathic **oral / intravenous treatment protocol for Covid-19**.
 The protocol is reported from Central and South America to have been highly effective in their pandemic management, but has achieved little consensus in the mainstream scientific community, like many other treatments.